What Is Body pH and Why Is It Important?

 - We measure pH in plants and soil to ensure the plant receives enough nutrients. pH in natural water is neutral at 7.0.
 Most regular tap water is acidic due to the chemicals that are not filtered out completely.

 - Acidity in wine gives it its tartness.
 Wine connoisseurs will say the wine will taste bright, fresh or crisp.
-These adjectives will be describing the amount of the acidity in the wine and not so much the flavor.
+These adjectives will be describing the amount of the acidity in the wine and not so much the flavour.

 - Gastric acid in the stomach will help break down proteins.
 Stomach acid also helps prevent stomach infections by breaking down bacteria.
 Excess stomach acid may cause heartburn and GERD symptoms so a more alkaline diet is recommended to reduce the amount of acid in the stomach.
 If the opposite problem occurs and our body fluids are too basic or alkaline, neurons in the brain become more excitable and may cause seizures.
 Too much acidity and the person may feel lethargic and consciousness may decrease.